trejkev/High-Performance-Computing-I-2023/Project_Fourier_Transform/README.md

 |      29      |        16        |       16       |     dft     |      30      |      16384     | square_50Hz |
 |      30      |        17        |       17       |     dft     |      30      |      16384     | square_50Hz |

-Based on this test plan, a total of four comparison analyses were performed, these are shown below.
+Based on this test plan, a total of three comparison analyses were performed, these are shown below.

 ### DFT with 1 Process and 2^n Threads